My French roots

 Forget picky eaters

 Your kitchen isn’t a restaurant or a cafeteria.
 Dinner time can be so much nicer with less ordering and more enjoying.
-Find meals everyone at the table will love and surprise your family with new recipes so tasty they will ask for more.
+I love creating recipes that satisfy both adventurous eaters and hesitant ones, encouraging families to try new ingredients together.

 Not a great cook?